This article highlights the basic forms of floor slabs available. It discusses their unique features, advantages and disadvantages.

 The choice of the slab type and form is very crucial at the conceptual design stage of any project.
-Many factors must be considered some of which are within and others outside the control of the designer.
-The economy of construction, the expertise of the contractors can best be described as geographical variables outside the control of the designer.
-The design loads, span configuration, serviceability and strength requirements are equally important factors.
-Thus, when developing a structure’s scheme design, the chosen form of the floor slab must be given adequate and thorough consideration.
+Many factors must be considered some of which are within, and others outside the control of the designer.
+The design loads, span configuration, serviceability and strength requirements are within the remit of the structural engineer.
+Economy and speed of construction, the expertise of the contractors are variables outside the control of the designer.
+All of these factors must be given adequate and thorough considerations when developing a structure’s scheme design.

-In this post, the basic forms of floor slabs that are available and currently used is presented.
-Each has its unique features, advantages and disadvantages, which this post attempts to identify and explain.
-Floor slabs are continually evolving, thus, it would be impossible to present all slab types in this post.
+In this article, the basic forms of floor slabs that are available and currently used is presented.
+Each has its unique features, advantages and disadvantages, which this article attempts to identify and explain.
+Floor slabs are continually evolving, thus, it would be impossible to present all slab types here.
 However, note that new floor slab solutions are only an extension of the basic slab forms described in this post.

 Solid slabs are the most common and basic forms of concrete slabs in reinforced concrete building structures.
 These slabs could be either one way or two ways spanning slabs, depending on the supporting beams configuration.
 One-way slabs are supported by beams only in one direction and have a aspect ratio greater than two.
 While two way slabs have beams along all four sides and have a aspect ratio less-equal to two.
 The supporting beams can be made either deep or shallow depending on the architectural and structure’s requirement.

 This form of slab construction is very suitable for oﬃce buildings, residential units warehouses and similar buildings.
 Generally, this form of construction is used where gridlines are irregular such that other slab types are unsuitable.